Last Updated on May 1, 2022 by Rat Race Running

-In politics and in life, who we support and denounce will reveal how we think, where our values stand, how informed we are, and, importantly, how it will display our character.
+In politics and in life, whom we support and denounce will reveal how we think, where our values stand, how informed we are, and, importantly, how it will display our character.

 We vote for a government that embodies our ideals and aspirations.
-So, depending on whoever we support, it will reveal what is happening inside our minds and hearts.
+So, depending on whomever we support, it will reveal what is happening inside our minds and hearts.

 Voting is our superpower.